 Honors in the Major

 The Honors Program welcomes proposals from Honors students who elect to earn Honors credit in a non-Honors course in their major.
 Course contracts are possible only for 300- and 400-level courses worth 3 or more credits in the student's declared major.
 Labs, independent studies, practicums, and internships are not eligible for Honors credit.
 Traditional lecture-based or seminar classes are acceptable.
-Honors in the Major give students an opportunity to broaden and deepen their experience in their major fields.
+Honors in the Major gives students an opportunity to broaden and deepen their experience in their major fields.
 Honors in the Major implies a qualitative enhancement of the course, not necessarily a quantitative enhancement.
 Students who undertake Honors in the Major must demonstrate additional knowledge and skills beyond the content and requirements of the regular class.

 An Honors student contracts a course by contacting a faculty member in the student's major and asking the faculty member to allow the student to take a scheduled non-Honors course for Honors credit.
 With the assistance of the instructor, the student completes the Honors in the Major form available online.
 The type of academic activity described in the Honors contract must go beyond the normal course content and requirements.
 Work may include additional readings or assignments, written projects not expected of other students in the course, guided independent study or individual research, class presentations, additional student-faculty discussions, co-teaching, or any acceptable project that examines the course material in more depth than the regular class.
 The Honors contract requires the submission of the course syllabus, a detailed description of the project and a timetable for the completion of the academic project.
-The contact must be reviewed and approved by the Director of the Honors Program; students will be notified if the contract has not been approved.
+The contact must be reviewed and approved by the Assistant Director of the Honors Program; students will be notified if the contract has not been approved.